Kenyatta A.C. Hinkle: The Uninvited

-In Hinkle's series The Uninvited, she is trying to reclaim the subjects humanity and no longer make them subject to objectivity.
-Hinkle uses the mass production nature of the postcards in her favor.
-The postcard format is deliberate, and adds to the meaning of the work, "Hinkle creates disruptive counternarratives by drawing and painting on top of late nineteenth and early twentieth-century postcards of West African women taken mainly by French colonists.
+In Hinkle's series The Uninvited, she attempts to reclaim the subject's humanity and fights against objectification.
+Using the ephemeral, mass-produced medium of postcards, "Hinkle creates disruptive counternarratives by drawing and painting on top of late nineteenth and early twentieth-century postcards of West African women taken mainly by French colonists.
 These ethnographic photos sought to brand Black women's bodies as dehumanized figments of hypersexualization and conquest, triggering both repulsion and desire".
-These postcards were once used to further the objectification of the women and strengthen the power of the viewer, as well as a tool of the French colonists.
-Hinkle is challenging this power dynamic by covering up the women and giving them the power to dictate what is shown.
-She is exposing the harsh nature and sad reality that women are subjected to by men.
-At the same time, she is covering the women's bare bodies from the viewers.
+These postcards were once used as a tool of French colonists to further the objectification of the women shown and thereby strengthen the power of the viewer, implied to be white and European.
+Hinkle challenges this power dynamic by covering up the women and giving them the power to dictate what is shown.
+She therefore exposes the harsh subjugation of women by men.
+At the same time, she obscures the women's bare bodies from the viewers.
 Hinkle "reconstructs and reimagines the women [from the postcards] through vivid drawings and unique placements on the canvas - in a sense restoring their loss of power".
 The role and obligation of the viewer is put into question here.
 It is said that photography is inherently violent, and yet many people indulge in this medium.
 Hinkle is also calling for people to face the horrific consequences of subjecting someone.
 There is a discomfort in the women's faces, but they are being seen as objects, and objects don't have voices.
 Hinkle is trying to get her audience to see the wrong that is being committed.
-Others have seen the drawn on lines as a representation of disease, this disease is colonialism.
+Others have seen the drawn on lines as a representation of disease, meant to be a metaphor for colonialism.

-Similarly to The Evanesced, The Uninvited dwells in history, but connects to the present, furthering the notion of a 'Historical Present' which is so central to Hinkle's work.
+Similarly to The Evanesced, The Uninvited dwells in history but connects to the present, furthering the notion of a "Historical Present" which is so central to Hinkle's work.
 In this series, she has connected the way West African women were treated in the French colonies with how Black women are treated in America today.
 Explaining the effect she hoped to create with the series, Hinkle stated in an interview: "Working with these women and having them transform me and me transform them, the whole body of work has literally been healing.
 I do a lot of my work [with] that idea of turning trauma into art".
 In all of her work, Kenyatta A.C.
-Hinkle uses the 'Historical Present' to turn past trauma into current healing through art.
+Hinkle uses the "Historical Present" to turn past trauma into current healing through art.